cedwards/PHP-EDTECH-521/index.rst

     $headers = array("From"=>"me@example.com", "Subject"=>"Test Mail");
     $body = "This is a test!";
     $mail->send("best@friend.com", $headers, $body);

-The Mail.php file is the PEAR::Mail script, so it needs to be included before any PEAR::Mail functions are used.
-Line two creates a default instance of PEAR::Mail–the parameter mail is passed in so that PEAR::Mail will use PHP's mail() function to send the email.
-If you pass in sendmail, it will send direct via the sendmail program (Unix only).

 Sending Mixed-Type Messages with PEAR::Mail_Mime
 ================================================